Revelation 14

 God's judgment proceeds out of His holiness.

-At this time, the temple on earth contains the abomination of desolation.
+At this time, the temple on earth will contain the abomination of desolation.

 crying with a loud voice to him that sat on the cloud,